akhilaanna/association-between-teenagebirthrate-householdincome-employmentrate/README.md

-# Correlation Between Teenage Birth Rate, Household Income, and Employment Rate in Baltimore City, Maryland
+# Association Between Teenage Birth Rate, Household Income, and Employment Rate in Baltimore City, Maryland

 ## Background Information
 Baltimore City is a metropolitan area in Maryland known for its rich cultural history and diverse neighborhoods.
 Being a major city in the United States, it has its share of economic struggles, faced by both the city government as a whole and by the residents that occupy it.
 Employment rate is a crucial indicator of a city's economic stability, but it is not only affected by the economy.
 Employment rate is also impacted by public health factors such as teenage birth rate.
 In this data analysis, I assess the relationship between a social factor (teenage birth rate) and an economic factor (household income) on the city's employment rate.